 The crucial thing is that it is only one thing.

 The best one thing (uh-oh, I said the best) is something that creates an immediate win.
 Hey!
-I see you cringing at the thought of getting a new headshot for your LinkedIn profile.
+I saw you cringing at the thought of getting a new head shot for your LinkedIn profile.
 “That doesn’t feel like a win,” you’re thinking.

-I push profile photos as the one thing because (a) everyone usually needs a new photo, (b) it can be intimidating, so (c) once it’s done, it creates positive momentum.
+In fact, I push profile photos as the one thing because (a) almost everyone needs to update their LinkedIn photo, (b) it can be intimidating, so (c) once it’s done, it creates positive momentum.
 And positive momentum shifts us out of overwhelm and into the space where we can create a plan to move forward.

-Ask for help.
+2. Ask for help.
 Get out of your head (and your own way) and ask for help.
 Be strategic.
 Ask someone who listens well and asks great questions.
 Then give yourself permission to be overwhelmed.
 On our best days, our lives are overwhelming.
 When we’re contemplating change?
 Yep.
-Help and chocolate.
+Ask for help and chocolate.

-Stop looking things up.
+3. Stop looking things up.
 Immediately.
-You reach for that novel; you grab that old ratty piece of chocolate; you go “Wait.
+Instead, reach for that novel; grab that old ratty piece of chocolate; say to yourself “Wait.
 I’m overwhelmed.
-I’m done with Google!”
+I’m done with Google!” and stop.

-Press reset by doing something physical.
+4. Press reset by doing something physical.
 Dance your buns off.
 Bang on your drums.
-Drive like a dare devil (in a safe location, please).
+Drive like a daredevil (in a safe location, please).
 Whatever gives you a thrill – go do it.

-Do 1 thing.
+5. Do 1 thing.
 Something tiny.
 Something a wee bit intimidating.
 It will remind you that you are competent.
 That you can pull out of overwhelm.
-And, it will create momentum to move you forward, I promise!
+And, it will create momentum that moves you forward.